pyth-network/pyth-gitbook/consumers/evm.md

 This approach has many advantages for Pyth and its consuming protocols:

 - Gas efficient: Prices will get updated only when they are needed.
-So no gas will be used to update a price that no one won't use.
+So no gas will be used to update a price that no one will use.
 - Access to low-latency prices: This approach allows protocols to use low-latency prices without sacrificing the gas.
 - More price feeds: By doing so, Pyth can publish thousands of price feeds without paying extra costs to submit them on-chain.